-The pioneer work in the periodic case is due to Russel and Zhang \cite{Russel93} and it is purely linear.
-After some years and the discovery of a subtle smoothing property of solutions of the KdV equation due to Bourgain \cite{Bourgain1}, the authors are able to extend their results to the nonlinear system \cite{Russel96}.
+The pioneering work in the periodic case is due to Russel and Zhang \cite{Russel93} and it is purely linear.
+After some years and the discovery of a subtle smoothing property of solutions of the KdV equation due to Bourgain \cite{Bourgain1}, the authors can extend their results to the nonlinear system \cite{Russel96}.
 Precisely, the authors studied the equation \eqref{I5} assuming $f$ supported in a given open set $\omega \subset\mathbb{T}$ and taking the control input $f(x,t)$ as follows

 where $h$ is considered as a new control input, and $g(x)$ is a given non-negative smooth function such that $\{g>0\}=\omega$ and